 Stories, opinions, lessons, steps...

 Advocates and leaders are eager for specific ideas about how to create, improve, or expand programs, and to help people with enjoy fulfilling lives.
-Stories on this site are case studies of people that I have known, and of programs which I have led, consulted to, learned about, or just imagined.
-Stories provide the context for opinions about specific and important questions.
-Stories and opinions also frame lessons drawing straight lines from research to your practice, outlining simple steps to improve your programs, and offering other lessons learned from successful programs.
+Stories about ASD on this site are case studies of people that I have known, and of programs which I have led, consulted to, learned about, or just imagined.
+My Adventures with Margot describe how I have tried to implement what I have learned to give my daughter a better life.
+These all help to frame lessons drawing straight lines from research to your practice, outlining simple steps to improve your programs, and offering other lessons learned from successful programs.
 Taken together, these are the guideposts needed to create better roadmaps to improving lives for everyone living with ASD and related conditions.

 Guideposts to Better Outcomes